gloveboxes/iot-ttn-kotlin-azure-functions/README.md

 <!-- TODO ![Access a Hello World function from the command line with cURL](media/functions-create-java-maven/hello-azure.png) -->

-If you don't have an [Azure subscription](https://docs.microsoft.com/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

-> STUDENTS
->
-> If you are a student then signup with [Azure for Students](https://azure.microsoft.com/en-us/free/students/).
-No credit card is required

 ## Set up your development environment